SteffenPL/MyPaintEdSlides/README.md

 ### Flags

 It is possible to add certain flags to alter the behaviour:
-- if the layer is called background, it will be ignored.
+- If the layer is called `background`, it will be ignored.
 (There is a switch in the python code, but it is not exposed yet.)
-- if the layer constaints (skip) it will be ignored.
+- If the layer constaints the string `(skip)` it will be ignored.

 There are a few additions planned, namely: `(delete:<Layer name>)` to remove a layer in the following subslides.